High School Transcripts

 - Include your Common Application ID on all documents you submit.
 This will assist in the accurate and timely processing of your application file.

-- Transcripts can either be submitted from the school through the Common Application system or Docufide, or by mail to the Office of Admission at the address below.
+- Transcripts can either be submitted from the school through the Common Application Naviance system, Parchment, or eScrip-Safe, or by mail to the Office of Admission at the address below.
 If the transcripts are mailed, they must be official with an original signature of the school official(s) or the school seal on the transcript and sent directly from the school or submitted in an envelope sealed by the school.

 - Please note: Faxed or e-mailed copies of transcripts are NOT accepted.